ProFatXuanAll/language-model-playground/doc/source/glossary.rst

     - If :math:`M(x; \theta) \approx 1`, then :math:`x` is very likely comming from human language.
     - If :math:`M(x; \theta) \approx 0`, then :math:`x` is unlikely comming from human language.

-    The usual way to evalute a language model is :term:`perplexity`.
+    The usual way to evaluate a language model is :term:`perplexity`.
     In 1990s or earlier, language model are used to evaluate generated text from speech recognition.
     More recently (after 2019), language models with huge parameters (like GPT_ and BERT_) have been shown to be useful for a lots of downstream NLP tasks, including Natural Language Understanding (NLU), Natural Language Generation